DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 6 - 10.07.2024.md

 **Krithyx / Krythix**

 **Collabris**
 - World names always end in -is.
-Cliches are cliches because they work.
+Clichés are clichés because they work.